ekmixon/opentelemetry-components/receiver/rabbitmqreceiver/README.md

 ## Configuration

-> :information_source: This receiver is in beta and configuration fields are subject to change.

 RabbitMQ receiver supports RabbitMQ version 3.8 and above.

 The following settings are required to create a database connection: